 \subsubsection{Thermalization of dilute impurities}

 The idea of the avalanche scenario is to examine the stability of LIOMs to rare thermal regions.
 Let us assume that the conditions for the propagation of avalanches are fulfilled.
 In that case, the MBL regions are destabilized due to the coupling to rare thermal regions, and the whole system becomes ergodic.
-Ref.~\cite{Sels21dilute} proposes to reverse this perspective and look for a mechanism for MBL transition by examining the fate of a finite density of strongly disordered sites, referred to as "impurities," in an otherwise ergodic system.
+Ref.~\cite{Sels21dilute} proposed to reverse this perspective and look for a mechanism of MBL transition by examining the fate of a small density of strongly disordered sites, referred to as "impurities," in an otherwise ergodic system.

 The impurity model is taken as the disordered XXZ spin chain \eqref{Hxxz} with on-site magnetic fields $h_i$ distributed uniformly in the intervals

 where $V$ is the impurity potential strength, $W_0$ is a disorder strength (chosen as $W_0=1/4$ so that the system \eqref{Hxxz} is deep in the ergodic regime for $V=0$), and $\cal I$ is the set of sites at which the impurities are located.
 Introduction of the impurities, which at finite $L$ and $V \gg 1$ give rise to LIOMs, allows for insights into the finite size effects of the disordered spin chains and for understanding the mechanism of their thermalization in the thermodynamic limit.